reflectoring/reflectoring.github.io/_posts/2020-02-11-spring-boot-openapi.md

 Where the API-first Approach shines is on building a **better API**.
 Focusing on the functionality that it is needed to provide and only that.
 Minimalistic APIs mean less code to maintain.

-## Tools

-To create our API, we'll be using the OpenAPI specification.

-Quoting the [Swagger website](https://swagger.io/docs/specification/about/), the OpenAPI spec is:

-> an API description format for REST APIs.
-An OpenAPI file allows you to describe your entire API, including:
->
-> * Available endpoints (/users) and operations on each endpoint (GET /users, POST /users)
-> * Operation parameters input and output for each operation
-> * Authentication methods
-> * Contact information, license, terms of use and other information.

-When using OpenAPI, we can use JSON or YAML to write an API specification.
-Luckily, the community provides tools to make it easier to build such a specification.
-These tools include:

-* [Swagger Editor](http://editor.swagger.io/), the official tool from Swagger.
-* [Swagger Viewer](https://marketplace.visualstudio.com/items?itemName=Arjun.swagger-viewer), which is a VSCode plugin.
-* [OpenAPI (Swagger) Editor](https://marketplace.visualstudio.com/items?itemName=42Crunch.vscode-openapi), which adds rich support (IntelliSense, linting, schema enforcement, etc...) for OpenAPI development.
-* [openapi-lint](https://marketplace.visualstudio.com/items?itemName=mermade.openapi-lint), a linter for OpenAPI.

-In this tutorial, we'll be using VSCode, therefore I have installed [OpenAPI (Swagger) Editor](https://marketplace.visualstudio.com/items?itemName=42Crunch.vscode-openapi).

 ## Creating an API Spec with the Swagger Editor

 Let's create our own OpenAPI specification in a YAML document.
 To make it easier to follow, we'll split the discussion into separate parts of the YAML document we're creating.

-If you want to learn more details about the OpenAPI-Specification you can visit the [Github repository](https://github.com/OAI/OpenAPI-Specification/blob/master/vtersions/3.0.2.md#versions).
+If you want to learn more details about the OpenAPI-Specification you can visit the [Github repository](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md#versions).

 ### General Information